Version 1.4 - Last Updated: 05 May 2026

 Q1: Who can qualify under the LLE?

-Q3: Will the LLE have restrictions, will students from the devolved administrations be eligible for LLE?
+Q3: Will the LLE have restrictions/will students from the devolved administrations be eligible for LLE?

 Q4: Will providers be given training on eligibility rules and new system requirements ahead of the launch of the LLE?

 A: We have an extensive training and awareness programme planned for information and guidance (IAG) practitioners and education provider administrators.
-We will be able to provide further details in due course.

 Courses included under the LLE